luevano/pyssg/README.md

 - [x] Avoid the program to freak out when there are directories created in advance.
 - [x] Provide more meaningful error messages when you are missing mandatory metadata in your `*.md` files.
 - [ ] More complex directory structure to support multiple subdomains and different types of pages.
-- [ ] Add option/change to using an SQL database instead of the custom solution.
+- [ ] Option/change to using an SQL database instead of the custom solution.
+- [x] Checksum checking because the timestamp of the file is not enough.

 ### Markdown features